 To be ready for the downhill trails that you will surely encounter during your trek, strength training is necessary.
 Focus on strengthening your quadriceps as these muscles will take the pounding when you get downhill.
 Also, focus on building the strength of your back, arms, shoulders and abdominal muscles.

 People with weak quads tend to have problems regarding their knees and ankles when they walk downhill.
 So, you should focus on building good strength in your leg muscles.

 In order to build your strength, you can train without any weights and machines.
-You can also switch to exercises such as lunges, squats, step-ups, pull-ups, rowing, pushups and bench presses.
+You can also switch to exercises such as lunges, squats, step-ups, pull-ups, rowing, pushups, and bench presses.

 To add more fun to your training, you can also go hiking.
 If you can hike up and down the hills, it would be even better.
-This way you will be accustomed to this type and trails and can easily adapt when you trek in Nepal.
+This way you will be accustomed to this type and trail and can easily adapt when you trek in Nepal.

 Train like you’re trekking